On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Introduction

 \subsubsection{Further consequences and the indivisibility of derived Kato's Euler systems}

 One of the advantages of Theorem \ref{thm:main_theorem} is that we can numerically compute the Kurihara numbers.
 Indeed, as indicated in {\cite[Page 320 and 321]{kurihara-iwasawa-2012}}, the numerical computation of $\widetilde{\delta}_n$ is easy and we even can easily find $n$ such that $\widetilde{\delta}_n \neq 0$ in $\mathbb{F}_\lambda$, at least for elliptic curves over $\mathbb{Q}$ with good ordinary reduction.
-This yields the following practical and effective ``algorithm" for the verification of the main conjecture.
-See $\S$\ref{sec:examples} to observe how it yields new examples of the main conjecture.
+This yields the following practical and effective ``algorithm" for the verification of the main conjecture, and the relevant SAGE code due to Alexandru Ghitza is available at